mdp/delo/README.md

 `echo -e "192.168.0.124\nSome status\nAnother Line\nGoodbye World" | delo -height 64`

 ## Installation

-The goal of 'delo' is to create a binary that can quickly write text to a OLED, such as the [OLED from 52Pi](http://wiki.52pi.com/index.php/0.96_OLED(English))

 One line install and Usage (requires i2c to be enabled)